 And none of these people have had the courage to go out on a limb like we do every day.

-We went out on a limb, and I stand by where I stood because I knew Trump.
+We went out on a limb and I stand by where I stood because I knew Trump.

 I knew him.

-He said he'd pick originalists, he said he'd cut taxes.
+He said he'd cut taxes.

 He said he wants to build the wall.